-- We offer children freedom within a supportive, structured setting.
+• We offer children freedom of choice within a supportive, structured setting.

-- The prepared environment empowers children to learn using all of their senses while engaging in real, purposeful and meaningful activities.
+• The carefully prepared environment empowers children to learn using all of their senses while engaging in real, purposeful and meaningful activities, inside and outside.